ImmanuelPartogi/HarborTicketingSystem/README.md

 6. System automatically updates ticket status after use or expiration
 7. Queue management system ensures efficient boarding process

-## 🤝 Contribution

-Contributions are always welcome!
-Please create an issue or pull request in the relevant repository.

 ## 📝 License